rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 In the restaurant industry, some parts of a restaurant are referred to as *front of house* and others as *back of house*.
 Front of house is where customers are; this encompasses where the hosts seat customers, servers take orders and payment, and bartenders make drinks.
-Back of house is where the chefs and cooks work in the kitchen, dishwashers clean up, and managers do administrative work.
+Back of the house is where the chefs and cooks work in the kitchen, dishwashers clean up, and managers do administrative work.